LAZ-695: Second prototype

-The second prototype was published in June 1956, in Moscow.
-The passenger’s comfortability was increased and paired soft seats, based on spongy rubber and sheathed with semi-synthetic textile, were installed.
+The second prototype was built in June 1956, in Moscow.
+The passenger's comfort was increased and paired soft seats, based on spongy rubber and sheathed with semi-synthetic textile, were installed.
 The rear door was removed completely and the front one was replaced by a one-segment door, which had to be opened manually.

-These constructive solutions led to even stronger inside space problems, but now the bus was not advertised as a city bus anymore.
+These constructive solutions led to even bigger inner space problems, but now, the bus was no longer advertised as a city bus.
 Instead, it was classified as a suburban bus.
-Such a bus type operated between cities and nearby suburban and rural areas and had rarely to stop on the trip.
+Such a bus type operated between cities and nearby suburban and rural areas and had rarely to stop during the trip.

-The type of plate also changed.
-The nickname “Lviv” was now written in the Ukrainian language.
-The front and rear wheel arches had a different form on the second prototype and the lateral mouldings were moved down a little.
-The indicator form at the front also changed and they moved beneath the main lights.
-Even if the number of air intakes increased and the engine hood got some air slots too, the problem with engine cooling still persisted.
+On the plate, the nickname “Lviv” was now written in the Ukrainian language.
+The front and rear wheel arches had a different design and the lateral moldings were moved slightly lower.
+The indicator form at the front were moved under the main lights.
+Although the number of air intakes were increased and the engine hood now have air slots, the problem with engine cooling persisted.

 Third prototype

-The third prototype from October 1956 based on the first one and was classified as an urban bus again.
+The third prototype from October 1956 was based on the first one and was once again classified as an urban bus.
 There were only a few minor design changes.
-The bus was tested in Moscow, on the 55th bus route.
-Based on the made insights during the test drives, the fifth prototype of the LAZ-695 was created in January 1957.
+The bus was tested on the 55th bus route in Moscow.
+The fifth prototype of the LAZ-695 was created in January 1957 based on the insights made during the test drives.

 Fourth prototype

-But in the meantime, a further modification of the second, suburban prototype was created.
-It only differed externally.
-Technically it remained the same.
-The number of seats decreased from 34 to 32.
+In the meantime, a further modification of the second, suburban prototype was created.
+It only differed externally though, technically, it remained the same.

+The number of seats were decreased from 34 to 32.
 As in the first suburban prototype, the front door consisted of one part.
 When the door opened, a step extended, to make it easier for passengers to get in and out.
 The back door was completely removed.

 The glazed area of the roof was increased.
 The front region consisted of three panes of tinted glass.
-It led to a better brightness within the bus but was a functional disadvantage.
+This led to improved brightness within the bus but was a functional disadvantage.
 The middle pane took the attachment point of the indicator board.

-The biggest problem was the overheating engine again.
-The middle pane of the rear window disappeared.
+The overheating engine remained the biggest problem.
+In an attempt to address the issue, the middle pane of the rear window was removed.
 Instead, there was an air intake that led the air from the roof to the engine.